Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

 On the other hand, for any set of non-negative vectors $A$, its \textit{anti-blocking} associated set, denoted $\mathrm{abl}A$, is given by

 Straightforward comparison between Eq.~\eqref{defY_1} and Eq.~\eqref{defablA} reveals that, under Yan's construction, EP constraint Ineq.~\eqref{II} matches exactly the defining property of an \textit{anti-blocking} set.
-Therefore, $\mathrm{Y(G)} = \mathrm{abl}X(\bar{G})$. \end{proof} \end{proposition}
+Therefore, $\mathrm{Y(G)} = \mathrm{abl}\: \mathrm{X(\bar{G})}$. \end{proof} \end{proposition}

-Although Proposition \ref{prop1} holds for all theories $X(\bar{G})$, we will focus on the most relevant cases.
-These range from the smallest possible set to describe $\bar{G}$, corresponding to classical theory, $\mathrm{NC}(\bar{G})$, to the largest possible set consistent with EP, corresponding to a theory that only demands single-copy exclusivities, denoted $\mathrm{E_{1}}(\bar{G})$.
+Although Proposition \ref{prop1} holds for all sets $\mathrm{X(\bar{G})}$, we will focus on the most relevant cases.
+These range from the smallest possible set to describe $\bar{G}$, corresponding to classical (or noncontextual) behaviors, $\mathrm{NC(\bar{G})}$, to the largest possible set consistent with the EP, corresponding to correlations that are only required to satisfy single-copy exclusivities, denoted $\mathrm{E_{1}}(\bar{G})$.

-In the following, we investigate the restrictive power of EP in selecting theories for a given experiment, by assuming specific theories for the complementary experiment, including the limiting cases of classical and $E_1$ theories, as well as QT.
+In the following, we investigate the restrictive power of EP in selecting correlation sets for a given experiment, by assuming specific sets for the complementary experiment, including the limiting cases of classical and $E_1$ correlations, as well as the quantum one.